 Starting out as a product manager, you constantly oscillate between feelings of total elation and complete dejection - occasionally, multiple times a day.
 Over time, you learn to manage the ups and downs of releasing a highly requested feature and being burried under a mountain of bugs, but that feeling never completely goes away.
 Truthfully, I would never want to lose it completely because I've learned more from it than I could from anything else.
-The work also teaches you a tremendous amount about humility, agility and persistance.
+The work also teaches you a tremendous amount about humility, agility and persistence.

 While a lot of product management has to be learned through experience, there is much I wish I'd known when I started my PM career.
 With that, I'd like to share a few common mistakes new and aspiring PMs make (all of which I've also made), in the hopes of helping them manage their own ups and downs while wading into the art of product management.

 Stop me if you've heard this one before: You've just gotten slammed through feedback - a user, colleague or friend tells you they couldn't use your product because of something dealbreaking.
 A feature is missing that they can't live without.
 They have an established process now and couldn't justify moving over to use your tool.
 They don't see the value.

 And then someone in the room (maybe you) chimes in, "They're not our user."
 In other words, you can totally live without solving for their very pressing needs because they are a different persona than those you've created your product for.
 And so you write their feedback off.